ventureoo/nvidia-tweaks/README.md

 But for other distributions this may still be necessary.
 Also, the packages for Arch appear to have an incomplete set of rules, so installing them may still be useful.

-Installing `nvidia-uvm.conf` in `/etc/modules-load.d/` together with udev rules also fixes a common issue with nvidia-uvm module loading, which can break CUDA, including NVENC.

 There are also tweaks as an option: